Bubba Thompson Player Props: Rangers vs. Athletics

-Bubba Thompson -- 0-for-1 in his most recent game -- will be in action for the Texas Rangers against the Oakland Athletics, with JP Sears on the hill, on April 21 at 8:05 PM ET.
+After going 0-for-1 in his last game, Bubba Thompson and the Texas Rangers take on the Oakland Athletics (who will hand the ball to Kyle Muller) at 2:35 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-1) against the Royals.
+He had a hitless performance in his most recent game (0-for-1) against the Athletics.

 Bubba Thompson Game Info & Props vs. the Athletics